Uncle Elmer: World Wrestling Federation (1985–1986)

-During 1985 and 1986, Frazier wrestled for the World Wrestling Federation as Uncle Elmer.
+In 1985 and 1986, Frazier wrestled for the World Wrestling Federation as Uncle Elmer.
 He was a member of a stable named the Hillbillies, which also included Hillbilly Jim, Cousin Junior, and Cousin Luke.
 The Hillbillies' gimmick was that of simple-minded country folk who performed square dances in the ring, with Uncle Elmer perpetually eating from an enormous bucket labeled "Uncle Elmer's Fried Pig Parts".
 They feuded with several of the WWF's top wrestlers, including Roddy Piper and Bob Orton Jr.

 On the October 5, 1985, episode of Saturday Night's Main Event II (taped two days earlier), Frazier was legitimately married to Joyce Stazko despite a storyline that saw Piper try to interfere.
-During the ceremony, wrestler Jesse "The Body" Ventura heckled Frazier from his position at the announcers table; Ventura later read a poem at the reception criticizing the wedding until Hillbilly Jim attacked him, and the evening's events led to a feud between Elmer and Ventura (years later Ventura claimed in a radio interview that to further the storyline, Vince McMahon told him to "bury them" during the ceremony).
+During the ceremony, wrestler Jesse "The Body" Ventura heckled Frazier from his position at the announcers table.
+Ventura later read a poem at the reception criticizing the wedding until Hillbilly Jim attacked him.

+The evening's events led to a feud between Elmer and Ventura.
+Years later, Ventura claimed in a radio interview that to further the storyline, Vince McMahon told him to "bury them" during the ceremony.
 Uncle Elmer competed at the Los Angeles part of WrestleMania 2 in 1986, where he lost to "Adorable" Adrian Adonis.
-He would remain in the WWF until May 1986, leaving the company after a quick loss to King Kong Bundy at Saturday Night's Main Event VI.
+He remained in the WWF until May 1986, leaving the company after a quick loss to King Kong Bundy at Saturday Night's Main Event VI.

 Later career (1986–1989)

 Frazier continued to wrestle in Tennessee after leaving the WWF.
 As Giant Hillbilly Elmer, he teamed up with Lawler again to win the AWA Southern Tag Team Championship once more on June 23, 1986.
 Their title reign lasted less than a month, but he then regained the championship while teaming with Cousin Junior.
 This reign was even shorter, as they lost the title belts two days later.

 Frazier then wrestled for the Continental Wrestling Association (CWA), where he found success in the super heavyweight division.
 He won the CWA Super Heavyweight Championship on November 17, 1986 by defeating Goliath.
 He dropped the belt to Jerry Blackwell, but was awarded the title again in 1988.
 He held the championship until the promotion abandoned it later that year.

 He wrestled his last matches in 1989 and for a period of time, had his own promotion, and was involved in training future star Hardcore Holly.

 Personal life

 Frazier was born on August 16, 1937, and lived in Pascagoula, Mississippi.
-He was married to his wife Joyce from 1985 until his death, and she traveled with him as he wrestled.
+He was married to his wife Joyce from 1985 until his death.
+She traveled with him as he wrestled.
 To earn additional money, Frazier was known for selling replica Rolex watches and other inexpensive merchandise, and he operated a shoe store.
 He also made an appearance as himself on an Andy Kaufman special on PBS in 1983, drinking raw eggs.

 Frazier suffered from diabetes and poor health as a result of his weight.
 These problems led to kidney failure, from which he died on July 1, 1992.
 Frazier was buried in Biloxi, Mississippi.